Qiskit/qiskit-tutorials/qiskit/ignis/readme.md

-# Qiskit Ignis Tutorials
+# Qiskit Ignis Examples

-Coming soon.
-Current examples/background notebooks are in the Ignis repo [here](https://github.com/Qiskit/qiskit-ignis/tree/master/examples)
+This collection of notebooks contains examples for how to use the various components of [Qiskit Ignis](https://github.com/Qiskit/qiskit-ignis).
+The examples are run on Qiskit Aer, but can easily be ported to any backend.